Father and Scout: Plot

 Michael finds the path to the treasure and he and Spencer are the first to claim it.
 It turns out it is gold wrapped chocolate coins.
 Chet and Chip arrive to take the treasure away but Spencer insists they found it first.
 Chip attacks Michael and Chet engages Spencer in another fight.

-Spencer and Chet fall into a wooden hole which beneath is a bottomless cavern.
-Michael and Chip stop fighting to check on their dads but they also fall through the hole.
-Chet’s foot is stuck and he insists they have very little time if they want to live, so Spencer relieves Chet of being stuck.
+Spencer and Chet fall into a wooden hole above a cavern.
+Chet manages to escape and free Spencer, resulting in the two reconciling.

-Chet goes back up to the mine with Spencer guiding him and the kids to safety so they can get out of the cavern.
-Chet is then able to get Michael, Chip and Spencer out of the hole.
-Chet acknowledges that Spencer saved Chip’s life and thanks him.

-The Paleys are then named the winners of the treasure hunt and their names will be put on a plaque to be displayed in the school auditorium.
-In addition for saving Chet and the kids lives the Paleys are awarded bravery medals by the Scoutmaster for good acts of service to their fellow campers.
-All of the dad and sons including Chet applaud Spencer and Michael.

-Spencer and Chet reconcile with a handshake, with Chet telling Spencer even though he has the personality of a wimp, he can see Spencer in fact is not and is brave.
-Spencer initially attempts to respond sarcastically but refrains and tells Chet he understands why the trip was so important to him and that it is now just as important to him and Michael to which Chet says he is glad Spencer has come to this realization.
-Spencer makes a joking complaint about the camp’s scrambled eggs and he, Aaron and Chet share a final laugh before returning home.

-Upon returning home Michael tells Donna about the events of the weekend but she doesn’t believe either her husband or son.
+Upon returning home, Michael tells Donna about the events of the weekend, but she does not believe him.
 Michael is disappointed he cannot convince his mother but Spencer reminds him that they know what really happened and to be happy for what they accomplished.
 Michael is then sent to bed happy because of his weekend experience.
 Spencer thanks Donna for making him go on the trip, and tells her he wants to do scuba diving and bungee jumping but Donna tells him to not get overwhelmed with new ideas because he goes overboard with them.
-She tells Spencer they will discuss more outdoor activities in the morning.
-Spencer smiles at the sight of his son sleeping and turns out the lights to his bedroom and the film ends.